tasmota/docs/docs/ULP.md

 print("ULP.adc_config(3,2,3)") # adc1_config_channel_atten(ADC1_CHANNEL_3, ADC_ATTEN_DB_6); + adc1_config_width(ADC_WIDTH_BIT_12);
 ```

-The entry point is already at address zero, so there are no changes needed to assemble, load and start he ULP programm in Tasmota.
+The entry point is already at address zero, so there are no changes needed to assemble, load and start he ULP program in Tasmota.
 In the console output we can find the positions of the variables which hold the voltage measurements and can read out it values:

 ```
 0000 entry